Master of Science in Biological Sciences

 What is it?

 The Master of Science Program in the Department of Biological Sciences is a research-based Master’s degree.
 It is distinct from our course-based Master of Arts degree.
-Through in-depth research experience with a faculty mentor, preparation of an independent thesis or publications and broad coursework, students gain experiences that prepare them for careers involving field and laboratory research in biological sciences.
+Through in-depth research experience with a faculty research adviser, preparation of an independent thesis or publications and broad coursework, students gain experiences that prepare them for careers involving field and laboratory research in biological sciences.

 Most M.S. students are funded through teaching assistantships, which cover tuition and an academic-year stipend.